achyuth-pothuganti/-Image-Classification-with-CNNs-on-CIFAR-10-and-Tiny-ImageNet/README.md

 **Dataset Handling:** Preprocessing and augmentation techniques for CIFAR-10 and Tiny ImageNet.

 **Model Implementations:**

   1.VGG-16 and ResNet for leveraging transfer learning.

   2. Custom CNN architectures fine-tuned for specific dataset challenges.

 **Training:**

   1.Experimented with hyperparameter tuning for optimal performance.
   2. Used advanced techniques like learning rate scheduling and dropout.

 **Evaluation:**

-  Analyzed performance metrics (accuracy, precision, recall) and visualized results with confusion matrices.
+  1.Analyzed performance metrics (accuracy, precision, recall) and visualized results with confusion matrices.

-  Plotted learning curves to track training and validation performance.
+  2.Plotted learning curves to track training and validation performance.
 **Comparison:**

 Evaluated the strengths and trade-offs of pre-trained models vs. custom CNNs.